-Course Leader: Mr B Hallam (hallam@queenelizabeths.derbyshire.sch.uk)
+Course Length:Studied over two yearsExamination Board:AQACourse Leader:Mr B Hallam (hallam@queenelizabeths.derbyshire.sch.uk)

 A-level PE takes a multi-disciplinary approach to broaden learners' knowledge and understanding of all facets of sports science and the socio-cultural issues affecting sport in Britain today.
 This fascinating course will prepare learners for a wide range of Higher Education courses and employment within one of the fastest growing sectors of modern society.